HMS K13: Design and construction

 The steam engines required large openings in the pressure hull, with two funnels and four air intakes, which had to be closed off and made watertight before the submarine submerged.
 The funnels hinged into the submarine's superstructure and the openings by the funnels and air intakes sealed by electrically operated valves.
 The submarine had a range on the surface of 12500 nmi at 10 kn (powered by the diesel engine) or 800 nmi at full power.
 The submerged endurance was much less than expected, 8 nmi at 8 kn and 30 nmi at 4 kn.

 Ten 18 inch (450 mm) torpedo tubes were fitted, with four bow tubes, four beam tubes and two on a revolving mount on the superstructure, A total of 18 torpedoes were carried.
 Gun armament consisted of two 4 inch (102 mm) guns and one 3-inch (76 mm) anti-aircraft gun.
 Once in service, the ships proved to be very wet on the surface, with the bow tending to dig down, and one of the 4-inch guns and the revolving torpedo-tube mount was removed.
 The normal crew was 59 officers and other ranks.

 K13 was one of 12 K-class submarines ordered in August 1915, following on from the first 2 ordered in June that year.
 She was laid down at Fairfield's Govan shipyard in October 1915 as Yard number 522, and was launched on 11 November 1916.

 Accident

 On 29 January 1917, K13 was undergoing final pre-acceptance trials in the Gareloch, Dunbartonshire, Scotland.
 During a dive in the morning, a small leak had been reported in the boiler rooms, so a second dive was programmed for the afternoon.
 All boiler room vents were opened to clear the boiler room of steam to aid searching for the leaks.
 At about 3:00 pm, the submarine went to diving stations, and after confirming that the engine room had been shut off, the submarine was dived.
-She had 80 people on board - 53 crew, 14 employees of the shipbuilders, five sub-contractors, five Admiralty officials, Joseph Duncan, a River Clyde pilot, Commander Francis Goodhart and engineering officer, Lieutenant Leslie Rideal, both from her sister ship K14, which was still under construction.
+She had 80 people on board - 53 crew, 14 employees of the shipbuilders, five sub-contractors, five Admiralty officials, Joseph Duncan, a River Clyde pilot, and Commander Francis Goodhart and engineering officer Lieutenant Leslie Rideal, both from her sister ship K14, which was still under construction.